Age of Synchronization Minimization in Wireless Networks with Random Updates and Time-Varying Timeliness Requirement: System Model

 The age of synchronization (AoS) describes the time elapsed since the last time that the information at the BS was synchronized with the information at a node.
 The AoS of node $i$ at the end of time slot $t$ is defined as $s_i(t)$.
 If the newest status update at node $i$ has been received by the BS, $s_i(t)$ turns $0$ and keeps $0$ until a new update arrives at node $i$.
 Then $s_i(t)$ will keep growing by $1$ in each subsequent time slot until the new update is received by the BS.
 The evolution of $s_i(t)$ can be shown as:

 To characterize the alterable timeliness requirement of each node, assume that there are at most $R$ possible weight values among the nodes.
 The weight of the node $i$ in time slot $t$ can be categorized into states $R_i(t)\in\mathcal{R}=\{1,2,\dots,R\}$.
 The weight state $r$ can be mapped to the actual weight value by function $\omega_i(r)$.
 So the weight of node $i$ in time slot $t$ is denoted by $\omega_i(R_i(t))$.
-Based on the actual scenarios, the sequence $\{R_i(t)\}_t$ for each node $i$ can be modeled as a Markov chain, where the state in the next time slot only depends on the current state.
+Based on the actual scenarios, the sequence $\{R_i(t)\}_t$ for each node $i$ can be modeled as a Markov chain, where the next state only depends on the current state.
 The transition probability function can be defined as

 The scheduling policy is denoted by $\pmb{\pi}\in\Pi$, where $\Pi$ is the policies set.
 The goal of this work is to minimize the expected weighted-sum AoS of the system.
 So the optimal policy $\pmb{\pi}^*$ can be derived by the following optimization problem.